PennyLaneAI/catalyst/doc/dev/transforms.rst

     %deriv:3 = gradient.grad "fd" @my_func(%x, %y, %z) : (f64, f64, f64) -> (f64, f64, f64)

-We'll want to replace this with code that implements the finite difference method.
+We'll want to replace this with code that implements the finite-difference method.
 The *pass* implementation will essentially look like the one above (say ``GradientPass``), but with a different pattern set.
 This pattern would instead act on all ``GradOp`` objects in the program: